 9.5.
-Verification for Metering Installations with Calculated Metering Data
+Verification for mMetering iInstallations with cCalculated mMetering dData

 MDPs must Verify the calculated metering data on registration of all metering installations to verify that the Inventory Tables, Load Tables and On/Off Tables are complete and correct for the specifics of the metering installation.